ACM-Amrita-Amritapuri/1st-Year-Recruitment/SIG CP/README.md

   <h1 align="center">SIG CP<br>> Competitive Programming <</h1>

 </p>
-Competitve Programming is not just about coding, It comprises of
+Competitive Programming is not just about coding, It comprises of
 - learning
 - Problem analysis
 - Logic development
 - Data structures

 ## Here is the joining task for you
-  1. create a Hackerrank Account
-  2. Log on to [Hackerrank-Contest](https://www.hackerrank.com/acm-cp-tasks) and start solving the Problem
-  3. You can use any language of your choice and any reference sites
-  4. Solve as much as you can.
-Feel free to pause whenever you feel difficult, But don't stop.
+This time, we will be conducting a live contest!
+It will be conducted on Hackerrank, so make sure you have an account and start practising now.
+The contest link will be shared later.
+Good Luck!

 ## Keep these things in mind:
   1. **Evaluation-Free Zone**: